aforlorncat1/1-AR-Intro/README.md

 ### Model-view-controller Organization
 This code base is setup for implementing the model-view-controller design pattern.
 The files for each will be located in individual folders under `app/`.
 As we begin working with Active Record, we won't work much with controllers and views, rather we'll focus on working with Active Record models.
+The MVC framework will be explained further once we start delving into Sinatra.

 All of the model classes that we write will be located within the `app/models` folder.
 Each class should be defined in its own file.
 As an example, a `Dog` class has been written in the file `app/models/dog.rb`.
 This folder can contain both our Active Record models (i.e., the classes backed by the database) and also our normal Ruby classes.